FOSS-Archives/SystemBSD/README.md

+  ## Disclaimer:
+ The archived work in this repo (Ian Sutton's) was originally under an ISC-Type License, have sought permission for myself & have been granted permission by creator to:
++ Sublicense and/or Multilicense, mainly under equivalent permissives used in other projects for example types that also provide the same permissions & conditions, even if worded differently for other software. such as; MIT-1 or BSD-1-Clause & 2-Clause (Or other compliant BSD-Style) etc etc.
+- ***(But Never GPL)***

+######   *(Please See the Licenses Folder for more options.)*

+##### Copyright (C) 2014, Ian Sutton (<ian@kremlin.cc>)
+# Original Readme:
-this file explains my workflow/structuring habits and is meant only to save mentor's time. ideally, this file will be deleted before "release" and all files will follow standard protocol/KNF.
+  this section explains workflow/structuring habits

+ && saves time. ideally, this file will be deleted before "release" and all files will follow standard protocol/KNF.

 ------------------------------------------------------------------------
 FILESYSTEM